Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

    _visualView.AddVisual("NPatch-Image2", _nPatchVisual);
    ```

-The `NPatchVisual` after implementing the preceding code and setting the `_visualView` background color to gray looks as follows:
+The final output after implementing the preceding code, and setting the `_visualView` background color to gray is as follows:

 ![NPatchVisual](media/visuals/NPatchVisualExample.png)

-it is worth paying attention to the correct scaling of the NPatch image.
+It is worth paying attention to the correct scaling of the NPatch image.

 ### SVGVisual